 Spanish is one of the most important languages in the world.
 The Merry Christmas is ‘Feliz Navidad’ in the Spanish.
 People also speak Galician in Spain and it’s ‘Bon Nadal’ in Galician.

 It was even before St Francis and his nativity scene practices.
-The old Italian custom includes the children going out and signing the carol and playing songs on the pipes and wearing the shepherds’ style sandals and hats.
+The old Italian custom includes the children going out and signing the carol playing songs on the pipes and wearing the shepherds’ style sandals and hats.

 It is a tradition to not eat meat and dairy on Christmas Eve.
 Usually, people prefer to have seafood and the variety of the food may vary with the region.

-The Italians celebrate Christmas and enjoy the festivities of the event by wishing each other as ‘Buon Natale’.
+The Italians celebrate Christmas and enjoy the festivities of the event by wishing each other ‘Buon Natale’.

 Arabic is the official language of the United Arab Emirates.
 It is an Islamic country, so Christmas is not official there.
 13% of the population are Christian.
 There are different Christmas decorations such as Santa and Christmas trees in public places such as hotels, shops, and malls.

 Most of the festivities are in Dubai and Abu Dhabi.
-The five-star Emirates palace hotel in Abu Dhabi has the most expensive Christmas tree.
+The five-star Emirates Palace Hotel in Abu Dhabi has the most expensive Christmas tree.
 It is decorated with stuff worth millions of dollars.

 Merry Christmas in Arabic is ‘Eid Milad Majid (عيد ميلاد مجيد)’.
 It refers to a lavish birth feast.

 In Portuguese, the presents are brought on Christmas Eve.
 They keep them under the Christmas tree.
-People in Portugal also believe that the baby Jesus brings the presents and not Father.
+People in Portugal also believe that the baby Jesus brings the presents and not the Father.
 ‘Consoada’ is a traditional meal in Portugal.

 It is a salted cod and served with green vegetables, boiled potatoes, and eggs.
 Other Christmas foods are roasted Turkey and cakes with cookies and nuts.

 Portuguese is the language of Portugal mainly.
-Many people celebrate Christmas there and wish their Christian fellows as ‘Feliz Natal’
+Many people celebrate Christmas there and wish their Christian fellows ‘Feliz Natal’